 To register as an attorney of Sedgwick County, Kansas, fill out the registration form and return it to the address below along with the registration fee.
-The registration fee is $100.00 as fixed by the board of trustees.
+The registration fee amount is fixed by the board of trustees.

 CLERK OF THE DISTRICT COURT